Golden Bridge Vietnam: How to Visit Da Nang’s Most Iconic Spot

 Two enormous, god-like hands, coming out from a mountain slope and reaching skywards, support an only 150-meter-long, golden ribbon walkway.
 The hands, weathered and mossy, seem ancient, like relics from a time when the world was still full of giants and mystics.

-📌 Where is the famous two-hands Golden Bridge ?
+📌 Where is the famous two-hands Golden Bridge in Vietnam?

 The Main Entrance for Ba Na Hills resort, Da Nang